ruoshan/clickhouse-docset/README.md

   ```

 The mkdocs\_tmpl was copied from the `clickhouse/website` and some changes were made to the templates.

-eg. The following lines have been added to the `mkdocs_tmpl/css/base.css`:
+The following lines should be added to the `website/css/base.css`:

 ```
 [id]::before {